 A brand may have a 40 percent share of the shelf in physical stores.
 However, online, many smaller brands or other competitors knock off global consumer brands with their more aggressive approach in getting maximum exposure.

 Creating brand blocks will help online sales, just as it does offline.

 5. Product information is incorrect.

-Can you discover and fix these sales leaks manually?
+Can you discover and fix these online sales channel leaks manually?

-You can also read my next blog post in this series, where I talk about how to use smart tech to do all your mystery shopping and audits online – and to help you with online merchandising in the new digital landscape.
+You can also read my next blog post in this series, where I talk about using smart tech to do all your mystery shopping and audits online and help you with online merchandising in the new digital landscape.